Jonathan Goodwin (American football): San Francisco 49ers

 On August 3, 2011, Goodwin signed with the San Francisco 49ers as an unrestricted free agent.
 He started all 16 games during the season.
 Goodwin also participated on the postseason roster when meeting his former team in the 2011 Divisional Round, the Saints.
 The 49ers defeated the Saints in the divisional round.
 The 49ers would eventually lose the 2011 NFC Championship to the Giants in overtime.

 Goodwin received the Bobb McKittrick Award which is given annually to the 49ers offensive lineman who best represents the courage, intensity and sacrifice displayed by the longtime offensive line coach who spent 21 years with the 49ers.
 The award was established by the 49ers in 1999, and is voted on by the offensive line.

 At the end of the 2012 season, Goodwin and the 49ers appeared in Super Bowl XLVII.
 He started in the game, but the 49ers fell to the Baltimore Ravens by a score of 34–31.

 Goodwin started every game at center during his three years with the 49ers.

 New Orleans Saints (second stint)

 On June 3, 2014, Goodwin returned to New Orleans, signing a one-year contract.
 He was named starting center ahead of second-year center Tim Lelito.
 In the Week 3 win against the Minnesota Vikings, he left the game during the third quarter due to an ankle sprain.

 Personal life

-Goodwin's older brother, Harold, is the run game coordinator for the Tampa Bay Buccaneers.
+Goodwin's older brother, Harold, is the run game coordinator and assistant head coach for the Carolina Panthers.